typora/support.typora.io/_posts/2017-02-28-Table Editing.md

 {:toc}
 ## Tables in Markdown

-Typora supports table syntax of [Github Favored Markdown](https://guides.github.com/features/mastering-markdown/):
+Typora supports table syntax of [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/):

 It will parse following text in a markdown file into a table.